 Siem Reap was also the place with the best budget hotel.
 We paid $14 a night for two pools and a gym, beautiful rooms with a rain shower, a private tuk tuk service into the city and very kind employees.
 It’s unbelievable what kind of value you get for such a little price.

 After 2 days, we took another bus to the next city: Phnom Penh.
 This was all arranged by the hotel as well, we didn’t have to worry at all.

 As mentioned earlier, we booked our stay in the Aquarius Urban Resort beforehand and were super satisfied with our stay.
 Amazing service once again!

 For moving around within one city tuk-tuk drivers are your best bet.
 They are cheap and support the overall cultural immersiveness.
-However they are also famous for “suddenly” decided to show you all the sights in the city and then charge you more than necessary.
+However they are also famous for “suddenly” asking you if you want to see all the sights in the city and then charge you more than necessary.
 That’s why you have to decide on the price before you hop in the vehicle and clearly say where you want to go.
 I advise using Google Translator and your downloaded maps (you can easily download them in hotels via wifi).
 Prices for an average Tuk Tuk ride are $2 - $5.

 Most of the locals in Southeast Asia don’t speak English fluently, this, however, does not apply to hotel-/hostel- and tourist-center employees.
 You can ask them almost everything and you’ll get an understandable response.